ECSP 2019 is now full.

 If you have been successful, we will send an offer letter via e-mail.
 Please note that an offer letter does not guarantee your place on the Programme.
-Once you have received a formal offer letter the Programme fee should be paid in full: only once the Programme fee is paid is your place on the Programme guaranteed.
+Once you have received a formal offer letter the Programme fee should be paid in full: only once the Programme fee is paid is your place on the Programme secure.

 If you have not paid your Programme fee within 30 days of receiving an offer letter, Exeter reserves the right to withdraw your application.

 Insurance and Visa Information